Translate

 XE685/861 VL Hunter GA.11 Royal Navy

 Acquired by the Royal Navy, it was converted to a GA.11 at Kingston-upon-Thames.
-It joined Navy service at Lossiemouth, passing to RNAS Brawdy and back to 'Lossie' then to Dunsfold before arriving at Yeovilton.
-It was scrapped on the 30th March 1994 at a mere 39 years old.
+It joined the Navy service at Lossiemouth, passing to RNAS Brawdy and then back to 'Lossie', before moving to Dunsfold and finally arriving at Yeovilton.
+It was scrapped on March 30, 1994, at the mere age of 39.

 XE689/864 VL Hunter GA.11 Royal Navy